apache/qpid-dispatch/doc/book/tools.rst

 For example you can query all the connection entities in the router::

-   $ qdrouterd query --type connection
+   $ qdmanage query --type connection

 To enable logging debug and higher level messages by default::

-   $ qdrouter update log/DEFAULT enable=debug+
+   $ qdmanage update log/DEFAULT enable=debug+

 In fact, everything that can be configured in the configuration file can also be created in a running router via management.
 For example to create a new listener in a running router::

-   $ qdrouter create type=listener port=5555
+   $ qdmanage create type=listener port=5555

 Now you can connect to port 5555, for exampple::

-   $ qdrouterd query -b localhost:5555 --type listener
+   $ qdmanage query -b localhost:5555 --type listener

 For complete details see the `qdmanage(8)` man page and the output of `qdmanage --help`.
 Also for details of what can be configured see the